GabeScott/standard-works-vault/General Conference/2017 October - Three Sisters.md

 Many years passed, and eventually each sister reached the end of her time on earth.

-The first sister, who discovered again and again that there was no shortage of disappointments in life, eventually died sad.
+The first sister, who discovered again and again that there was no shortage of disappointments in life, eventually died *sad.*

-The second, who every day found something new to dislike, died mad.
+The second, who every day found something new to dislike, died *mad.*

-And the third sister, who spent her life singing her song with all her might and a confident smile on her face, died glad.
+And the third sister, who spent her life singing her song with all her might and a confident smile on her face, died *glad.*

 Of course, life is never so simple, and people are never so one-dimensional as the three sisters in this story.
 But even extreme examples like these can teach us something about ourselves.
 If you are like most of us, you may have recognized part of yourself in one, two, or perhaps all three of these sisters.
 Let us take a closer look at each one.

+## The Victim

-The first sister saw herself as a victim—as someone who was acted upon.
-It seemed like one thing after another kept happening to her that made her miserable.
+The first sister saw herself as a victim—as someone who was acted upon.[^1] It seemed like one thing after another kept happening to her that made her miserable.
 With this approach to life, she was giving others control over how she felt and behaved.
 When we do this, we are driven about by every wind of opinion—and in this day of ever-present social media, those winds blow at hurricane intensity.

 Dear sisters, why should you surrender your happiness to someone, or a group of someones, who cares very little about you or your happiness?